 The first, Board Basics, is set for 6:30-8:30 p.m.
 April 25 at Orchard Park Presbyterian Church, 1605 E 106th St. in Home Place.

 The cost is $20 for a single session or $50 for all three.
-Additional topics are Neighborhood Association and Homeowners Association Basics, scheduled for July, and Local Advocacy Basics, scheduled for October.
-Register here.
+Additional topics are Neighborhood Association and Homeowners Association Basics, scheduled for July 18 in Fishers, and Effective Strategies for Local Advocacy, scheduled for Oct.
+24 in Noblesville.

 Board Basics will cover the essentials that every board member should know, including legal duties and other responsibilities.
 We’ll also talk about common board structures and management styles.
 Participants will walk away with a better understanding of what being a board member really means.